1 dead, 2 injured in wrong-way crash in Durham

 According to police, a Ford Edge was traveling southbound on S. Miami Boulevard when it struck the front end of a Nissan Altima.

-The driver of the Ford was taken to the hospital but was pronounced dead.
+The driver of the Ford, 51-year-old Anthony Carr, of Durham, was taken to the hospital but was pronounced dead.
 The passenger of the Ford was transported with non-life threatening injuries.
 The driver of the Nissan was taken to the hospital with serious but non-life threatening injuries, police said.

 Officials say the initial investigation reveals the Ford Edge was traveling in the wrong direction on S. Miami Boulevard for a significant distance before the crash but it is presently unknown if alcohol or drugs were factors in the crash.